tlevine/www.thomaslevine.com/content/!/open-data-plans/index.md

 ### Compare official datasets to derived datasets
 The `data.json` file contains only the official datasets and the federated datasets.
 The search of the site contains all of the derived views.
-Let's compare these two to see what sort of data gets studied within the data portat.
+Let's compare these two to see what sort of data gets studied within the data portal.

 ### Openness by department and city
 Some departments are more resistant to opening data.
-I'm told that the departments that are more political tend to be more resistent to opening data.
+I'm told that the departments that are more political tend to be more resistant to opening data.
 I want to use open data release as an indicator of politicalness of a department, and I want to see how open data release (politicalness) of equivalent departments (like education) vary by city.

 ## Better search and linked data

-Let's find links bytween datasets.
+Let's find links between datasets.
 Ideally, let's get a bunch of datasets with rich linked data about them and try to predict the linkages.
 Specific things I want to try

 * Find datasets that can be joined on common variables (columns).